asrcpq/tttz/README.md

 ## Features

-* focus on 1v1 network combat(ai use the same interface as human)
+* focus on 1v1 network combat(ai use the same interface as human), optimized for high latency environment

 * responsive and minimalist. zero-gravity, event-blocking.